-The product is aimed at business power users who create individual planning, reporting and analysis applications with the flexible multidimensional in-memory database, users have the advantage of a flexible multidimensional experience while staying in their familiar spreadsheet environment.
+The product is aimed at business power users who create individual planning, reporting, analysis and financial consolidation applications.
+With the company’s own in-memory database, users have the advantage of a flexible multidimensional experience while staying in their familiar spreadsheet environment.
 However, tasks such as integrating data into Jedox OLAP Server using the vendor’s web-based Jedox Integrator product may require IT support.
 Trained business users can later take on responsibility for the administration and further development of Jedox applications.
 These applications can be published to large groups of users through Jedox Web and Jedox Mobile.

 User & Use Cases